bernardlau171/COMP3335-project/SoftwareDevTeam security training/step2.md

 For software development team, they should be able to do anything because it is better for them to work with softwares if they have all privileges on the database, so we use the statement: `GRANT ALL ON *.* TO 't2';`{{execute}} to grant all permissions.

-For sales and marketing team, they should be able to insert and select entries from the tables, but not more, so, we use the statement: `GRANT SELECT,INSERT ON wordpress.* TO 'staff';`{{execute}} to grant the needed permissions.
+For sales and marketing team, they should be able to insert and select entries from the tables, but not more, so, we use the statement: `GRANT SELECT,INSERT ON wordpress.* TO 't3';`{{execute}} to grant the needed permissions.

 And there we go!
 We have successfully create the roles needed to assign to different teams.